MichaelCurrin/coding-blog/coding_blog/tensorflow_on_a_web_api.md

 With the initial REST API created, I tested the endpoints manually, to check accuracy and times.
 I sent an image and co-ordinate values with a command-line command.
 I used two approaches:

-- [cURL](https://www.rosehosting.com/blog/curl-command-examples/) in the terminal - see an article on uploading files with cURL [here](https://medium.com/@petehouston/upload-files-with-curl-93064dcccc76).
+- [cURL](https://www.rosehosting.com/blog/curl-command-examples/) in the bash terminal - see an article on uploading files with cURL [here](https://medium.com/@petehouston/upload-files-with-curl-93064dcccc76).
-- the [Python requests](http://docs.python-requests.org/) package - see a guide to send a file on a POST [here](http://docs.python-requests.org/en/latest/user/quickstart/#post-a-multipart-encoded-file).
+- [Python requests](http://docs.python-requests.org/) package - see a guide to send a file on a POST [here](http://docs.python-requests.org/en/latest/user/quickstart/#post-a-multipart-encoded-file).

 I then wrote a bash script which called the various endpoints on the API, to ensure they returned an appropriate success or failure response based on a given image and co-ordinate arguments (or possibly bad or missing data).